Developer Guide

 - Cons: In the editing of schedule, a

-.
-Thus, the tutor allocated to the target schedule needs to be obtained and used to create a newSchedule
+Personis needed to create a newSchedule.
+Thus, the tutor allocated to the target schedule needs to be obtained and used to create a newSchedule.

 List schedule feature